-At full buildout the District's water consumers will consist of residential and other Customers.
-Past and present estimates indicate the average daily flow required to serve the Customers of the District at build out will be 479,361 gallons per day, including a 10% loss factor.
-The District's current contractual water commitment of 1,166,170 gallons per day maximum daily flow for service of up to 1146 LUEs is anticipated to be sufficient to meet this demand.
+At full buildout the District's water consumers will consist of residential, commercial and other Customers.
+The District has been fully built out, with the exception of three commercial lots that are currently under construction and one commercial lot that should be starting construction soon.
+However, these commercial lots already have water allocated to them.
+Past and present estimates indicate the average daily flow required to serve the Customers of the District at build out will be 537,366 gallons per day, including a 10% loss factor.
+The District's current contractual water commitment of 1,221,120 gallons per day maximum daily flow for service of up to 1200 LUEs is anticipated to be sufficient to meet this demand.